NEKiarie/BankInfoWebsite/README.md

 As a user, I can:

-1. Navigate to diffrent pages using the diffrent links on the Navbar without having to scroll down page by page.
+1. Navigate to diffrent pages using the available links on the Navbar without having to scroll down page by page.

 2. Sign up and create an Account as a new user.